Google "Canon 60D Tips" and you get a bunch of questionable web sites with little practical advice.

 Have the discipline to set aside some quiet, uninterrupted time (without your cell phone) and you will get a great start on grasping what your camera can do for you.

-Give yourself an assignment.
+GIVE YOURSELF AN ASSIGNMENT.
 Even Albert Einstein couldn't learn everything all at once.
-Focus on learning one feature or function of your camera and experiment with it a few times.
+Focus on learning one feature or one function of your camera and experiment with just that a few times.
 Repetition is the mother of learning.
 Foster an attitude of curiosity and fun and the learning will come much easier.

 Assign yourself the task of practicing a certain technique like understanding shutter speed or perhaps the apply the 60D's different "creative filters" to a photo and compare the results.